Bruffandino/noteo/README.md

 • Live grand-staff display with proper music notation

 • Smart chord recognition

-• Dynamic markings —
+• Dynamic markings

-• Dynamic hand split —
+• Dynamic hand split

-• Customisable display —
+• Customisable display

-• Keep-screen-on option —
+• Keep-screen-on option

 • wired USB MIDI or Bluetooth MIDI

 • NEW (experimental): no MIDI piano?
-Turn on "Audio input" in Settings to let Noteo detect notes from the microphone using Spotify's basic-pitch model.
-Audio is processed on your device only — nothing is recorded, nothing is sent anywhere.
-Slight delay vs. instant MIDI response; velocity isn't available in this mode.
+Turn on "Audio input" in Settings to let Noteo detect notes from the microphone

 • Floating overlay — draggable, resizable, remembers its size and position between sessions, and always stays on-screen.